pastweb/atom-css/README.md

 [tailwind]: https://github.com/tailwindlabs/tailwindcss

 ## Motivation
-Both the tools names above are great, just the use of Tailwind can make the source code verbose and sometime hard to read and maintain, also, the use of a tool like Tailwind needs a specific plugin for the bundle tool used and the front end framework as it reads the jacascript code to optimise the CSS footprint.
+Both the tools names above are great, just the use of Tailwind can make the source code verbose and sometime hard to read and maintain.
-This plugin try to bring the same idea reducing the CSS footprint using CSS utilities but calculted on the fly reading a standard CSS source code, and orgenise the class utilities in the CSS Module Object even keeping most of the CSS Modules functionalities.
+This plugin try to bring the same idea reducing the CSS footprint using CSS utilities calculted at build time reading a standard CSS source code, and orgenise the class utilities in the CSS Module Object even keeping most of the CSS Modules functionalities.
-This approach keep the functionalities agnostic in terms of the Front end framework used putting in the center just the CSS standard.
+This approach keep the functionalities agnostic in terms of the CSS end framework used putting in the center just the CSS standard.
-Of course there are little considerations to make in order to write the your own CSS in for an optimised CSS output related to your specific case, but nothing too crazy if you are already familiar on the use of CSS Modules and any CSS Preprocessr.
+Also There are great CSS Frameworks out there quite largely used, such as [Bootstrap], [Bulma], [SemanticUI] and so on.
-Also There are great CSS Frameworks out there quite largely use from many compaies, sich as [Bootstrap], [Bulma], [SemanticUI] and so on.
-Use this plugin in addition to those CSS Frameworks would improve the CSS footprint without change your code base.
+Use this plugin in addition to those CSS Frameworks will improve the CSS footprint without change your code base.
 With Utility Modules you are the framework rock star 🤘😎🤘.

 [bootstrap]: https://getbootstrap.com/docs/3.4/css/